Banksia Park Primary School

 Curriculum

-High quality learning and care for South Australian children and students must have its base an excellent curriculum.
+High quality learning and care for South Australian children and students must be based on an excellent curriculum.
 As curriculum is the sum of total of all teaching and learning activities in our schools and children’s services it is every educator’s priority concern.

 As part of all the curriculum areas, the following skills are developed: